Meet The Team

 Partnerships Manager & Education Consultant

-Fraser is a queer high school English and Business Studies teacher and podcaster with prior experience working in youth media.
+Fraser (he/him) is a queer high school English and Business Studies teacher and podcaster with prior experience working in youth media.
 He primarily works within public schools in Sydney's inner city and is passionate about assisting students to develop their critical thinking and communication skills

 Fraser completed his Master of Teaching at the University of Sydney and has a Bachelor of Commerce.
-Fraser's strength lies in his ability to create safe learning environments and facilitate open, honest discussion.
+Fraser's strength lies in his ability to create safe learning environments and facilitate open, honest discussion

 Mel Nagy